itsdax/tribot-web-engine-v2/README.md

 ## Summary

-This client is to used by [Tribot](https://tribot.org/) for navigating throughout OSRS.
+This client is written for [Tribot](https://tribot.org/) and used to navigate throughout OSRS.
 This is V2 of Tribot's webwalker engine.
 This is currently in **BETA**.
 All paths are generated remotely on a server.
 This repository contains the client side logic for consuming the paths returned by the server.
-There should (rarely) be missing path links.
+There should (rarely) be missing mapped areas.
 Please submit a ticket and this will be mapped whenever possible.

 For users coming from V1, this version has improved obstacle and pathing detection locally.
 The limitation is that this version does not have all the custom handlers of V1, which has been polished and patched